ayazhantn/Data-Analysis-3/assignment-1/README.md

 👩‍🏫 The chosen occupation for the assignment is "Teacher Assistants" under occupation code = 2540.

 🤖 Note.
-AI was used to assist with the code for this assignment.
+AI was used to assist with the code and report for this assignment.

 🤝 Note.
 Discussions with Tatyana Yakushina, Asset Kabdula were carried out for this assignment.